The next ten years will radically change freight transport by road. Where they still exist, drivers will take on entirely new roles.

 The increasing automation of trucks raises an important question: How future-proof is the driving profession?
 The advantages of autonomously driving trucks are repeatedly emphasized.
 The operating times of the vehicles can be increased.
 Rest and idle times are eliminated.
 A continuous flow of goods, higher delivery accuracy are possible.
 The higher efficiency promises radically lower operating costs.
 It is estimated that the digitization of logistics and autonomous trucks will lead to cost savings of 25 to 40 percent per kilometer.
 To state it clearly: Most of these savings will be achieved by reducing personnel.
 How will the requirements profile and the specific activities of the truck driver change if he or she, unoccupied, is only used as the very last safety instance (Level 4) or not at all (level 5) is needed?
 Talking about relieving the driver during monotonous highway trips and longer rest periods, etc., partially obscures the fact that the driver is being challenged less and less and thus an entire job description is losing its appeal.
 Potential young drivers are already likely to ask themselves whether training as a professional driver is still worthwhile.

-Driver shortage vs. Automation
+Driver shortage vs. automation

 A large percentage of professional drivers will retire in the coming years.
 The industry already has a shortage of around 45,000 drivers, and this number is expected to more than quadruple in the next ten years.
 Discussions about the future security of the driving profession are likely to lead to uncertainty among young drivers and even exacerbate the driver shortage.
 Against this background, automation could be an effective tool for counteracting the driver shortage.
 However, it can be assumed that the driver shortage and rationalization effects due to automation will overlap at a point in time X, and with a broad introduction of Level 5 vehicles, job losses are imminent or drivers will have to take on other, possibly completely new tasks.
 But which ones could they be?
 Possible answers are offered by these three conceivable scenarios for the year 2029, each with different requirement profiles.
 The scenarios are not so much an ‘either-or’ as a ‘both-and’.
 They can be intertwined in parallel or in chronological sequence.

-1. On-board manager
+1. on-board manager

-2. Remote driver
+2. remote driver

-In the event of greater liberalization, we will entire logistics can be automated.
-Autonomous trucks then do not need a Driver more on board.
+With greater liberalization, the entire logistics process will be automated.
+Autonomous trucks will then no longer need a driver on board.
 However, they must be monitored remotely.
-The Remote Driver is Control ten or more trucks from a remote monitoring center, and benefit from a significantly improved work-life balance, as overtime is and he works close to home.
-This makes the profession also gain in attractiveness for generations Y and Z.
+The remote driver will control ten or more trucks from a remote monitoring center and benefit from a significantly improved work-life balance as overtime is eliminated and he works close to home.
+This will also make the profession more attractive to generations Y and Z.

-3. Short driver
+3. short driver

 ► Free video crash course THE FUTURE OF YOUR BUSINESS